Home > Equity Release > The pros and cons of equity release

 You’ll never owe more than the value of your home

 Lifetime mortgages provided by members of the Equity Release Council come with a No Negative Equity guarantee.
 This ensures that you never owe more than what your home is worth.
-It also means that, if your home is sold when you pass or move into long term care, no debt will be transferred to your family.
+It also means that, if your home is sold when you pass away or move into long term care, no debt will be transferred to your family.

 You can stay in your home